tomara-x/quartz/README.md

     - when color changes, set the default drawing color
 - `highlight_color`
     - when color changes, set the highlight color (the outline around selected entities)
-- `selection_color`
+- `indicator_color`
-    - when color changes, set the color of the selection lasso circle (and draw mode indicator)
+    - when color changes, set the color of the selecting/drawing/connecting indicator
 - `connection_color`
     - when color changes, set the color of connection arrows
 - `connection_width`
     - when this circle's num changes, set the width of the connection arrows
-- `connecting_line_color`
-    - when color changes, set the connect mode indicator
 - `command_color`
     - when color changes, set color of the command line text
 - `text_size`